Analysis | Why Ghosn’s Back in Jail and What It Says About Japan

 3. What does Ghosn say?

 Not guilty.
-He called his rearrest “outrageous and arbitrary,” accused people at Nissan, whom he didn’t identify, of trying to silence him, and declared: “I will not be broken.”
-A day earlier the 65-year-old Ghosn announced on Twitter plans for a news conference.
+The 65-year-old called his rearrest “outrageous and arbitrary,” accused people at Nissan, whom he didn’t identify, of trying to silence him, and declared: “I will not be broken.”
+Days later his lawyer, Junichiro Hironaka, released a nearly 8-minute video in which Ghosn reasserted his innocence and said he worried about getting a fair trial.
+He also accused “backstabbing” Nissan executives of conspiring against him because they feared their “autonomy” was under threat.

-A Paris-based spokeswoman for the Ghosn family denied any wrongdoing by Ghosn and said reports of payments through intermediaries, use of the airplanes and the startup are part of a smear campaign.
+A Paris-based spokeswoman for the Ghosn family previously said that reports of payments through intermediaries, use of the airplanes and the startup are part of a smear campaign.
 In court in January, Ghosn said the agreements for deferred pay were non-binding “draft proposals” so didn’t need to be disclosed.
-His lawyer at the time (Ghosn overhauled the team on Feb.
-13) has said Ghosn never signed the agreements.
+His French lawyer said Ghosn didn’t get the deferred pay and there is no certainty he ever would have.
 Regarding the trading losses, Ghosn said Nissan took on two foreign-exchange swap contracts temporarily, with board approval, and transferred them back without incurring a loss.
 His lawyers have said regulators looked into the case and didn’t file criminal charges.
-On Feb.
-20, Ghosn’s new lawyer, Junichiro Hironaka, blamed internal problems at Nissan for the arrest, without being specific.

-That’s not unusual in Japan, where suspects routinely endure lengthy pre-trial detentions and repeated grillings by prosecutors without a lawyer present.
-Periodically rearresting a suspect on suspicion of new charges allows prosecutors to keep the suspect in custody while attempting to build a case.
+Suspects in Japan routinely endure lengthy pre-trial detentions and repeated grillings by prosecutors without a lawyer present.
+Periodically rearresting a suspect on suspicion of new charges allows prosecutors to keep the suspect in custody while attempting to build a case or secure a confession.
 Bail is the exception more than the rule, and judges are less likely to grant bail to those who fight the charges.
 Legal experts say this is all a strategy to secure a confession and make a trial easier.
 In Ghosn’s case, the judge at a Jan.
 8 hearing said his continued detention was due to flight risk and the risk of witness or evidence tampering.
 Ghosn holds French, Lebanese and Brazilian passports and has children living in the U.S. When he was finally freed on his third try, he had to submit to what his family’s lawyer called “very intense surveillance” and restrictions on internet usage.

 More time locked up.
 Under the Japanese legal process, prosecutors have 48 hours to detain suspects, after which they can make a 10-day detention request in court.
 That can be extended another 10 days if the court approves.
-An indictment is a sign that prosecutors intend to go to trial, which could be months away.
+An indictment is a sign that prosecutors intend to go to trial, which probably won’t start for months.
 Prosecutors have wide discretion in Japan to decide whether to go to trial, and tight budgets and a culture of wanting to save face mean they usually only pursue those they are sure to win.
 In 2015, a trial was requested for 7.8 percent of cases overseen by the public prosecutor’s office.
 That helps explain why more than 99 percent of cases that go to trial end with a conviction.
 In England and Wales, the conviction rate is 87 percent.

-French President Emmanuel Macron told Japanese Prime Minister Shinzo Abe in January that he felt Ghosn’s detention was “too long and too hard.”
+In the video he looked thinner and grayer but strong.
 When he was first jailed, Ghosn’s wife Carole criticized what she called his “harsh treatment” and said he’d lost 15 pounds (7 kilos).
 She said the family wasn’t allowed to contact him and that he underwent hours of questioning daily with only limited opportunities to confer with his legal team.
 Two of Ghosn’s daughters told the New York Times in December that his cell was unheated, that he had asked repeatedly for blankets and that he had been denied pen and paper.
 While he was out on bail, he had restrictions on use of his mobile phone, could only use the computer at his lawyer’s office during business hours and had cameras monitoring the doors to his house.

 Maiko Tagusari, secretary-general of the Center for Prisoners’ Rights, said the Ghosn case has exposed “serious failings” in Japan’s criminal justice system.
 Critics say lengthy detentions and interrogations with limited access to an attorney can lead to false confessions, such as the recent case of a woman released after 20 years in jail.
 The UN Committee Against Torture has expressed concerns.
 Amnesty International said in 2017 that it had “raised concerns about the lack of rules or regulations regarding interrogations” during pre-trial detentions.
 The Japan Federation of Bar Associations has called for reforms including recording of interrogations.
 The Japanese government responded by noting its system requires “strict judicial reviews at each stage” to balance the human rights of suspects with the needs of investigators.

-Nissan, which ousted Ghosn as chairman three days after his arrest, has accused Ghosn of misusing company funds – including in the purchase of homes in Brazil and Lebanon and hiring his sister on an advisory contract.
-Those allegations aren’t part of the criminal case but could be added.
-Nissan has said its internal probe was sparked by a whistle-blower.
+Nissan ousted Ghosn as chairman three days after his initial arrest.
+It has said its internal probe, sparked by a whistle-blower, was continuing.
 Smaller alliance partner Mitsubishi Motors Corp. also removed Ghosn as chairman in December.
-Renault and its most important shareholder, the French government, refused to follow for two months, citing the presumption of innocence.
+Renault and its most important shareholder, the French government, waited longer, citing the presumption of innocence.
 But on Jan.
 23 Ghosn stepped down as chairman and chief executive of France’s largest carmaker.
+Renault in April said it had alerted French authorities after its investigation found some of Ghosn’s expenses “involve questionable and concealed practices and violations of the group’s ethical principles.”
+Renault and Nissan are also auditing Amsterdam-based RNBV, their joint subsidiary, with preliminary findings showing “serious deficiencies in terms of financial transparency” and spending control procedures.
+Ghosn lost his seat on Nissan’s board in April.

 Nissan has been indicted for under-reporting Ghosn’s income and faces around $6 million in potential fines if convicted.
 The auto company said it would strengthen its corporate governance and compliance and file amended financial statements once it has finalized the corrections.
 Former Nissan executive Greg Kelly – known as Ghosn’s gatekeeper and confidant – was indicted for allegedly helping him under-report income but was released on bail Dec.
 25. Kelly has denied the allegations through a lawyer.
-Ghosn’s lawyer Junichiro Hironaka has sought to have him tried separately from Nissan and Kelly.
+Ghosn wants to be tried separately from them.

 To contact the reporters on this story: Lisa Du in Tokyo at ldu31@bloomberg.net;Kaye Wiggins in London at kwiggins4@bloomberg.net